 - Suit to enforce your bond claim must be brought within one (1) year of sending the notice.

 If you work in New Hampshire, you need to commit the above rules to memory.
 Should you neglect to follow them, you’ll miss out on being paid what you are owed.
-If you want to get your hands on New Hampshire’s lien forms, consider purchasing the required materials from us!
 If you’d prefer someone else to take care of filing your construction lien or bond, and do it the right way, contact an experienced New Hampshire lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a lien and collections team ready to take care of it for you.
 Take advantage of your leverage, and file them on time, and properly.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,